isaacdomini/tomato-css/README.md

 2. Change color scheme to __custom.css__
 3. Save changes and reboot router
 4. You may need to erase your brower's cache before the new UI appears.

+_Tested and working on a Netgear R8000 router running FreshTomato 2019.2_

 ### Using SSH